 The ability to watch supercooled water turn instantly to ice is quite popular right now on the internet.
 Here is a video that will discuss why...

-Discover the fascinating world of seismology with this educational video found on EducationalResource.org...
+Experience the awe-inspiring power of a strombolian eruption with this fascinating video found on ...